pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

-They may "accidentally" rely on TeX's defaults, e.g., consecutive display math blocks may align if those blocks are generally centered (rather than explicitly grouped aligned blocks).
-But with different alignment defaults, the alignment may fail unexpectedly.
+They may "accidentally" rely on TeX's defaults, e.g., consecutive display math blocks may align if those blocks are generally centered (rather than explicitly grouped by aligned blocks); yet with different alignment defaults, the alignment may fail unexpectedly.

 ## Visual print equation layout